osohq/oso/new-docs/content/any/project/faq.md

 ## What operating systems do you support?

-We currently support Linux, Mac OS X and Windows.
+We currently support Linux, macOS, and Windows.

 ## What license does Oso use?

-Oso is licensed under [the *Apache 2.0 license*](https://github.com/osohq/oso/blob/master/LICENSE).
+Oso is licensed under [the *Apache 2.0 license*](https://github.com/osohq/oso/blob/main/LICENSE).

 ## How does pricing work?